nrc/portable-interoperable/io-traits/README.md

     Ready(T),
     WouldBlock,
 }

+impl Interest {
+    pub const READ = ...;
+    pub const WRITE = ...;
+    pub const READ_WRITE = Interest(Interest::Read.0 | Interest::Write.0);
+}

+impl Debug for Interest { ... }

+impl Readiness {
+    /// The resource is ready to read from. pub fn read(self) -> bool { ... }

+    ///  The resource is ready to write to. pub fn write(self) -> bool { ... }

+    /// The resource has hung up.
+    ///
+    /// Note there may still be data to read.
+    /// Note that the user does not *need* to check this method, even if the resource has hung up,
+    /// the behaviour of `non_blocking_read` and `non_blocking_write` is defined and they should not
+    /// panic.
+    /// Note that the user does not need to request an interest in hup notifications, they may always
+    /// be returned
+    pub fn hup(self) -> bool { ... }
+}

+impl Debug for Readiness { ... }
 ```

 Notes:

 * This approach requires a different idiom for reading, see below.
 That pattern facilitates avoiding memory allocation before data is ready to read.
 * I'm unclear if we should have convenience async methods including `read`, `read_vectored`, `read_exact`, or `read_to_end`.
 My thinking for not doing so is that if you want the performance benefits of `ReadyRead` then you probably also want the performance benefits of reading into uninitialized memory (or at least, the ergonomic hit of using `BorrowedCursor` rather than `&mut [u8]` is easy enough to ignore when that is not true).
-If the default impls of the corresponding methods in `Read` include the downcasting checks, then I think you get all of the benefit of having these methods here.

 ## Owned read